Book by One Author

 MLA Handbook, 8th ed., pg.
 21-25, Sections 2.1 and 2.7.2-3

 Author(s).
 "Title of Essay."
-Title of Collection.
-Ed.
-Editor's Name(s).
+Title of Collection, edited by Editor's Name(s).
 Publisher, Year, Page range of entry.

 More, Hannah.
 "The Black Slave Trade: A Poem."
 British Women Poets of the Romantic Era, edited by Paula R. Feldman, Johns Hopkins UP, 1997, pp. 472-82.

 Sometimes you may need to cite an entire anthology or collection.
-To do so, list by editor(s) or compiler(s) name followed by a comma and ed., eds., or comp.
+To do so, list by editor(s) or compiler(s) name followed by a comma and editor(s)., or compiler(s).

 Author(s).
 "Title of Article."
 Title of Journal, Volume, Issue number, Publication date, Pages.